nottrobin/robinwinslow.uk/_posts/2013-05-29-ease-magento-development-with-bootstrapped-scripts.md

 There are many useful things you can do with these scripts - not to mention writing them will increase your understanding of Magento like nothing else.

-I will also post some good example scripts here in the near future, and I'll try to remember to add the links below.
+I will also post some good example scripts on this blog in the near future, and I'll try to remember to add the links to those posts below.